neutrons/reflectivity_ui/README.md

 - Do something with P0 / PN to clean up the reflectivity
 - Refactor the configuration object of the NexusData class
 - Add mantid script as a possible output file
+- Norm TOF-lambda doesn't work.
+- Use PolarizerLabel and AnalyzerLabel to better decide on cross-section names

 ## Data Manager Design
 - Improve data manager design to handle direct beams more cleanly
-- Keep the Mantid workspaces instead of deleting them so we can recalculate faster.
 - Figure out which cross-section to use for the direct beam if there are more than a single one.
-- Keep the Mantid workspaces instead of deleting them so we can recalculate faster.
 - Deal with peak position when it's not in the middle of the range
-- Add filter to direct beam data too.
-- Allow for direct beam data to be a workspace instead of just a run number.

 ## Reduction
 - Stitching  -> make Stitch1DMany take scaling factor for the first workspace
 - Trim workspaces when stitching
-- Normalize output to 1.
+- Normalize output to 1 [broken when turned off]
 - Add option for constant Q
 - Add option to cut the first N and last M points -> Needs to be saved properly to file
 - Add an option to choose which cross-sections to use for asymmetry calculation
 - Add Q binning option for output
-- Add InputNormalizationWorkspace as input to MagnetismReflectometerReduction

 ## DONE:
 - Add indicator for whether the application things the data set we are looking at is a direct beam or not.